 Day 1: Lao Cai Station – Cat Cat Village – Fansipan Cable Car

-Cat Cat Village – the particularly famous village in Sapa that attract visitors from all over the world for its unique customs and practices that have remained in the area.
+Cat Cat Village – the particularly famous village in Sapa that attracts visitors from all over the world for its unique customs and practices that have remained in the area.

 Cat Cat Village is nestled at the bottom of Muong Hoa Valley, about two miles (three kilometers) from Sapa town.
-This village is home of ethic H’Mong and Dzao people from other mountainous areas in the Northern Vietnam, coming together to start cultivating rice, corn as well weaving fabric and creating handicrafts dating back from the 19th century.
+This village is home to ethic H’Mong and Dzao people from other mountainous areas in Northern Vietnam, coming together to start cultivating rice, corn as well weaving fabric and creating handicrafts dating back from the 19th century.

 Have little easy trek around Cat Cat Village to see the picturesque and stunning sceneries of beautiful villages and witness genuine people and their ways of life.
 As you will mostly come across paved paths and steps, so don’t worry if any one of your team has physical limitations.